How Fast Do Kids' Feet Grow?

 Not all children hit growth spurts at the same time.
 Many of our elves have kids of their own, and they will attest firsthand that a five-year-old child can sometimes go close to a year with the same size foot, then suddenly grow three sizes over the next six months.
 If your child seems to be growing faster or slower than the average rates shown above, don't panic—it's normal.
 There's also nothing wrong with a child having feet a few sizes larger or smaller than the average.
 We often see toddlers the same age wearing shoes two or three sizes apart.
 They could both easily end up the same size after a couple years (and if they don't, that's still normal).

 2. You Can Cheat

 One rule of thumb (literally) is to make sure there is about an adult thumb's width of space between the end of the toes and the front seams of the shoes while the child is standing in them.
 Of course, you can go TOO big, which can lead to problems.
 It's important to make sure your child can walk and run comfortably in the shoes without tripping or stumbling.
+This is especially important for new walkers who already trip and stumble enough on their own.
 Visitors to our workshop will often notice kids racing across our showroom under close observation.

 Toes pushing against the front seam of a shoe are a strong sign that a shoe is too small.
 It's important to give space for those tiny footsies to spread, as constricting feet can lead to a multitude of foot problems.
 A sandal with an open toe, however, will give more room for the toes and can sometimes prolong the life of a shoe by almost another size.
 We see this frequently during the summer with kids in our workshop.
 If you do try to get more life out of a sandal, it's important to remember to check the rest of the shoe for fit as well.
 If the sides or instep of the shoe are constricting your child's foot, or if your child's toes are hanging over the front edge of the sole, then it's time for a new pair.